Norton le Moors

-Norton le Moors is in the north-east of the city of Stoke-On-Trent, Staffordshire, England, mostly within the city boundary, with the rest in the Staffordshire Moorlands district.
+Norton le Moors is in the north-east of the city of Stoke-on-Trent, in the ceremonial county of Staffordshire, England, mostly within the city boundary, with the rest in the Staffordshire Moorlands district.

 Geography

 The suburb borders Ball Green in the north, Stockton Brook in the east, Norton Green in the north-east, Milton in the south, and Bradeley in the west.

 History

 In 1961 the parish had a population of 9000.
 On 1 April 1965 the parish was abolished and merged with Bagnall, Brown Edge and Stoke-on-Trent.
 Two years, later Norton Parish Council obtained permission to change its name to Brown Edge Parish Council.
 Norton le Moors appears in the Domesday Book of 1086 as Nortone, meaning North town.
 At the time of the Domesday Survey the village was held by Robert de Stafford.
 During the Middle Ages the area developed due to its location on the road from Leek to Burslem, later turned turnpiked as the Leek to Newcastle road.